varunkumardev/amitmerchant1990.github.io/_posts/2020-02-18-using-register-shutdown-function-instead-desctructor-php.md

 ---
 layout: post
 title: Using register_shutdown_function() instead of desctructor in PHP
-image: /cdn/desctructors.png
+image: /cdn/register-shutdown-function-desctructors.png
 categories: [PHP]
 ---

 The usual and might be the most used way of cleaning the object is to use the good old [__destruct()](https://www.php.net/manual/en/language.oop5.decon.php#language.oop5.decon.destructor) magic method in PHP.
-The magic method proves to be good in most of the case.
+The magic method proves to be good in most of the cases.
 But there might be some scenario where even the `__destruct()` method will fail.
 For instance, a scenario where your PHP script exceeds the maximum execution time, and terminates thusly.
-And a Fatal error would occur called `Maximum execution time of 20 seconds exceeded in - on line XX`.
+And a fatal error would occur called `Maximum execution time of 20 seconds exceeded in - on line XX`.

 What would you use in such a case?
 This is where an alternative method [register_shutdown_function()](https://www.php.net/manual/en/function.register-shutdown-function.php) can be used.